JEAN'S BIBLE STUDY COM

 Act 10-19

 (110b) Thy kingdom come >> Faith >> Spirit and the word >> Spirit speaks through you >> Word of knowledge >> knowing the mind of Christ – The Church today has many beliefs that need to be excavated and dropped into a dumpster.
-We must be very careful what we believe, because once we ratify a certain idea and add it to our doctrines, when someone tries to give us a more accurate rendition of the truth, we will reject it in favor of our previous ideas, and it will have a negative impact on our faith and ministry.
-God had to take Peter by the hand and lead him to the understanding that the gentiles are included in the gospel of God’s grace and mercy.
+We must be very careful what we believe, because once we ratify a certain idea and add it to our doctrines, when someone tries to give us a more accurate rendition of the truth, we will reject it in favor of our previous notions, having a negative impact on our faith and ministry.
+God had to spiritually take Peter by the hand and lead him to the understanding that the gentiles are included in the gospel of God’s grace and mercy.
 Without Peter's sensitivity to the Holy Spirit and extensive experience with God, he may have attributed the vision to a lying spirit.
 How do we discriminate the Spirit of God from the spirit of demons?
 We determine a message is from God partially by the message itself, and partially by the Spirit who brings the message.
 By these two: the Spirit and the word, we can discern truth from error.
 Experience is the best teacher when it comes to walking with God.

 KJV WEB / Navigation Bar